 - Research actually shows that children are less likely to engage in risky behaviors if they are able to talk to a trusted adult.
 And if they do engage in behaviors, such as sex or underage drinking, they’re more likely to know about, and use, skills to keep them as safe as possible in that context, such as birth control and STI prevention and knowing who to call so they don’t ride in a car with a friend who’s been drinking.

 Don’t try to do any of these topics all in one big conversation… don’t feel like you need to have “The Talk.”
 Look for all the little opportunities in everyday life.

 For preschool to early elementary children, these are itty-bitty bite-sized conversations.
 Often just a sentence or two.
-Here are just a few examples, which would apply to young children.
+Here are a few examples:

 When you want to order a glass of wine at dinner, and you ask your partner if they can be responsible for driving home, you’re modeling responsible alcohol use.
 You also talk to your child about how alcohol is something that only grown-ups can drink.

 When getting changed in the locker room after swimming, you can discuss private parts and how we generally keep them covered and other people shouldn’t touch them or take pictures of them.

 When you remind your child to tuck the tablet in a bag rather than leaving it out on the car seat where anyone can see it, it’s a place to gently introduce crime and steps we take toward prevention.

 When you ask if it’s OK to hug them, or teach them to ask their friends if it’s OK to give them a hug, you’re modeling consent and respect for boundaries.

 Nature presents us with all sorts of opportunities.
 Once on the walk to kindergarten, my son and I saw a dead squirrel.
 It didn’t appear injured, so it wasn’t gory… it just looked asleep.
 This led to discussions about death versus sleep versus life and all sorts of thoughts related to that.